incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 +++
-title = "Its 2025 and you should not write code without tests" slug = "its-2025-and-you-should-not-write-code-without-tests" date = 2025-05-01T11:10:20+05:30
+title = "Its 2025 And You Should Not Write Code Without Tests" slug = "its-2025-and-you-should-not-write-code-without-tests" date = 2025-05-01T11:10:20+05:30
 image = "/images/2025/why-write-tests-for-production-code/header.svg"